2.1.1.1.3 Deep Link Method

 Handling app resumption

-When users return from the external app, call notifyOnResumed()
+When users return from the external app, call notifyOnResumed() to complete the verification process:

 VerifySpeed.notifyOnResumed()